-- Young trees tolerate the removal of a higher percentage of living tissue better than mature trees.
-A tree will recover from several small pruning wounds faster than from one large wound. - A common mistake is to remove too much inner foliage and small branches.
+- Younger trees tolerate the removal of a higher percentage of living tissue better than mature trees do.
+Remember that a tree can recover from several small pruning wounds faster than from one large wound. - A common mistake is to remove too much inner foliage and small branches.
 It is important to maintain an even distribution of foliage along large limbs and in the lower portion of the crown.
 The leaves of each branch must manufacture enough food to keep that branch alive and growing.
 In addition, each branch must contribute food to grow and feed the trunk and roots.
 Removal of too many leaves can "starve" the tree, reduce growth, and make the tree unhealthy.
-A good rule of thumb is to maintain at least half the foliage on branches arising in the lower two-thirds of the tree. - Mature trees should require little pruning.
-A widely accepted rule of thumb is to remove less than 1/4 of a tree's leaf-bearing crown, but even this can have negative effects.
+A good rule of thumb is to maintain at least half the foliage on branches arising in the lower two-thirds of the tree. - Mature trees should require little routine pruning.
+A widely accepted rule of thumb is to remove less than one-quarter of a tree's leaf-bearing crown, but even this can have negative effects.
 Removing even a single, large-diameter limb can create a wound that the tree may not be able to close.
 The older and larger a tree becomes, the less energy it has in reserve to close wounds and defend against decay or insect attack.
-Try to limit pruning for large mature trees to the removal of dead or hazardous limbs.
+The pruning of large mature trees is usually limited to removal of dead or potentially hazardous limbs.